 A Sexual Misconduct Assault Response Team (SMART) has been established to further the University's commitment to addressing and preventing sexual assaults and misconduct within the campus community.
 SMART is a multi-disciplinary sexual assault and misconduct intervention model.
 This team approach provides for a comprehensive, sensitive, coordinated system of intervention and offers assistance to sexual assault victims/survivors.
 The University's SMART partners are comprised of representatives from various campus departments.
 The goal and purpose of SMART is to provide a coordinated and effective process of University and community response, investigation, intervention, and education of sexual assaults and misconduct on campus.
-Additionally, SMART provides sexual assaults crisis counseling referrals for alleged victims/survivors of sexual assaults or misconduct.

 Other University offices have differing obligations with regard to reporting requirements of sexual assault and misconduct.
 While the University recognizes that a survivor may wish to preserve his or her privacy after a traumatic experience, it should also be understood that the University has a responsibility to maintain the integrity and safety of the campus as a whole.
 Where circumstances exist that are deemed a danger to the University community at large, pertinent details about a sexual assault will immediately be publicly released.
 Further, the Student Right-to-Know and Campus Security Act (the Clery Act) of 1990 mandates the annual disclosure of statistics of sexual assaults known to have occurred within the University's jurisdiction.
-Incidents reported to the Latasha Norman Center for Counseling & Disability Services and Student Health Center are included in these statistics, along with statistics from the Department of Public Safety.
+Incidents reported to the Latasha Norman Center for Counseling and Student Health Center are included in these statistics, along with statistics from the Department of Public Safety.
 However, the survivor's identity is not disclosed in any such statistical reporting.

-Additionally, other inappropriate conduct may be reported confidentially to the Latasha Norman Center for Counseling & Services and Student Health Center or reported formally to the Department of Public Safety and/or the Jackson Police Department.
+Additionally, other inappropriate conduct may be reported to the Title IX office or reported to the Department of Public Safety and/or the Jackson Police Department.
 Such other inappropriate conduct may include: repeated unwanted telephone calls, social media, and/or email contacts of a lewd or obscene nature, personal threats, stalking, domestic violence and sexual harassment.